Imagine learning about herbs like your ancestors did — using local herbs, from the comfort of your home, and in the simplest way possible.

 - How we can learn from plants

-In the fifth week, we’ll be putting the finishing touches on our lessons and herbal preparations — tying up loose ends and getting everything in its place.
+In session five, we’ll be putting the finishing touches on our lessons and herbal preparations — tying up loose ends and getting everything in its place.
+We’ll also hear from the grandmother of American herbalism in our third herbalist interview with Rosemary Gladstar!

 We will cover: